midjourney/docs/billing.md

 # Subscription, Billing and Licensing Questions
-Please see Discord #rules channel for the most current information regarding subscription, billing, and liscensing terms.
+Please see Discord #rules channel for the most current information regarding subscription, billing, and licensing terms.
+Also check the [Midjourney web app](https://www.midjourney.com/account/), clicking on your icon in the upper right and choosing "Manage Plan."

 - [Subscription, Billing and Licensing Questions](#subscription-billing-and-licensing-questions)
   - [How to Subscribe](#how-to-subscribe)